 The MSAFF at Florida Tech gives graduates advanced investigation, critical thinking, and financial auditing expertise to perform work such as financial and tax accounting research, information systems and internal auditing, fraud examination, information security and data intelligence, and financial management and portfolio analyses.
 Accounting and financial forensics experts can act as financial fraud prevention advisors and must be able to put complex financial information in simple terms for others—such as lawyers, CEOs, members of a jury, or other investigators—to understand.

-The MSAFF degree uniquely positions forensic accounting professionals for one of the fastest growing specialty areas for CPAs.
-It allows students to continue their education in an innovative and highly sought-after area of accounting, while also providing the 150 credit/classroom hours required for CPA licensure.
+The MSAFF degree uniquely positions forensic accounting professionals for one of the fastest growing specialty areas in accounting.
+It allows students to continue their education in an innovative and highly sought-after area of accounting, while also providing the 150 credit/classroom hours required for CPA licensure in Florida.
 All accounting classes are approved by the Florida State Board of Accountancy for credit toward the requirements to sit for the CPA exam.

 While many students who earn a MSAFF have undergraduate accounting degrees, the MSAFF degree program allows undergraduates without an accounting or business degree to take advantage of this program to prepare for high-demand career opportunities.